Clear Mind & Focus

 How to Clear Mind & Focus

-I call this section of the system ‘Clear Mind & Focus’ to try to avoid the negative associations with the words ‘meditation’ and ‘mindfulness’.
-I consider them to be two completely separate things within the system as well.
+I call this section ‘Clear Mind & Focus’ to try to avoid the negative associations with the words meditation and mindfulness.
+I also treat them as two completely separate practices within the system as well.

-For me, meditation is the practice of taking time to clear your mind and focus on the present moment.
-If you haven’t tried it, or aren’t quite sure what it means, I’ve prepared the following introduction that will help you to start meditating.
+For me, meditation is just about taking time to clear your mind and focus on the present moment.
+If you haven’t tried it, or aren’t quite sure what it means, just try the things I'm about to describe below.

 Rather than coming up with exercises to introduce it, I thought a simple and straightforward overview would be better along with a few suggestions of things you could try to get going.
 I suggest going through this even if you’ve tried it before, as you may learn something new.